 9. Cover It

-Cover the car with a well-fitting, high-quality breathable cover.
+Cover the car with a well-fitting, high-quality cover.
 This helps prevent dust and foreign matter buildup on the surface of your car and keeps dirt out since you lowered your windows.

 These are some precautions and steps you can take to store your collector car during the cold Canada winter months.
-And, it can’t hurt to start it every once in a while to keep it lubricated.
+And, it doesn’t hurt to start it every once in a while to keep it lubricated.